Kometa-Team/Kometa/docs/defaults/sources.md

 ### Network Collections

-The Network collections use the [dynamic collections](../files/dynamic.md) system with a default include list and some default add-ons to consolidate some of the networks.
+The Network collections use the [dynamic collections](../files/dynamic.md) system with a default include list and some default addons to consolidate some of the networks.

 If you are interested in seeing the lists that are used for the network collections, you can find them here.